MicrosoftDocs/entra-docs/docs/verified-id/how-to-use-quickstart-verifiedemployee.md

 Employees with accounts in your Microsoft Entra ID environment can have Verifiable Credentials of the type VerifiedEmployee, created with claims sourced from their user profiles.
 In this tutorial, we create a credential with claims sourced from a user's profile in Microsoft Entra ID.

-Using the [Quick setup](verifiable-credentials-configure-tenant-quick.md), the VerifiedEmployee credential is automatically created for you in a workforce tenant.
-If you use the [advanced setup](verifiable-credentials-configure-tenant.md), then you need to manually create the VerifiedEmployee credential as explained in this guide.
+You can create VerifiedEmployee credentials using the [Quick setup](verifiable-credentials-configure-tenant-quick.md) or the [advanced setup](verifiable-credentials-configure-tenant.md).
+If you use the quick setup, the VerifiedEmployee credential is automatically created for you in a workforce tenant.
+If you use the advanced setup, you need to manually create the VerifiedEmployee credential as explained in this guide.

-Issuing a VerifiedEmployee credential is now supported in [MyAccount](https://myaccount.microsoft.com) and it is explained [here](verifiable-credentials-configure-tenant-quick.md#myaccount-available-now-to-simplify-issuance-of-workplace-credentials) how to enable it in Verified ID.
+Issuing a VerifiedEmployee credential is now supported in [MyAccount](https://myaccount.microsoft.com).
+Instructions to enable it in Verified ID are available [here](verifiable-credentials-configure-tenant-quick.md#myaccount-available-now-to-simplify-issuance-of-workplace-credentials).
 Configuring a sample to issue VerifiedEmployee credentials is only necessary if you would like to handle issuance in your own app.

 In this article, you learn how to: